Mobile food vehicle

 To surrender a mobile food vehicle licence, complete the licence or permit surrender application online form.

-The Local Government Toolbox provides helpful tools and resources for mobile food vehicles.
+The Local Government Toolbox provides helpful tools and resources.

 For more information, email the Business Hotline team or call 133 BNE (133 263).